Affiliate disclosure: This post contains no paid placement.

 Dakar → Thiès → Louga → Saint-Louis

-- Dakar to Thiès (~70 km): The toll motorway (Autoroute à péage) runs from Dakar's Diamniadio interchange north and east.
+- Dakar to Thiès (~70 km): The toll motorway (Autoroute à péage) runs north and east from Dakar's Diamniadio interchange.
 Fast, smooth, 110 km/h.
-Toll costs are modest (paid by your driver).
+Tolls are modest (your driver pays them).

-- Thiès to Louga (~100 km): National road (RN 2).
-Paved and in reasonable condition.
-Slower than the motorway — 90 km/h in places, with traffic through Thiès itself.
+- Thiès to Louga (~100 km): National road (RN 2), paved and in reasonable shape.
+Slower than the motorway — 90 km/h in places, plus traffic through Thiès itself.

-- Louga to Saint-Louis (~100 km): The same national road continues north through flat Sahel scrubland.
-The landscape becomes more arid and more beautiful.
+- Louga to Saint-Louis (~100 km): The same road carries on north through flat Sahel scrub.
+The landscape gets more arid and, to my eye, more beautiful.
 Occasional police checkpoints — your driver handles them.

 Transport options

-A driver hired through your Dakar hotel or a transfer company will pick you up from your door and drop you at your Saint-Louis hotel.
-No changes, no waiting at bus stations, stops at your request.
+A driver hired through your Dakar hotel or a transfer company picks you up at the door and drops you at your Saint-Louis hotel.
+No changes, no waiting at bus stations, stops on request.

-Book through: Your Dakar hotel (most can arrange), or a transfer operator.
-[VIATOR_LINK: Dakar to Saint-Louis private transfer]
+Book through: your Dakar hotel (most can arrange it) or a transfer operator.
+Dakar–Saint-Louis transfers on Viator

 Sept-place taxi

 The authentic Senegalese intercity option.
-Shared Peugeot 504 estate cars (seven seats — two in front including the driver, five across two rear benches) depart from Gare Routière Lat Dior in Dakar when full.
+Shared Peugeot 504 estates (seven seats — two up front including the driver, five across two rear benches) leave Gare Routière Lat Dior in Dakar when full.

-Duration: 5–6 hours including stops.
-Departures run from early morning; earlier is better to avoid midday heat.
+Duration: 5–6 hours with stops.
+They run from early morning; the earlier you go, the less midday heat.

-What to expect: Cramped but functional.
-The conversation is good if you have French.
-Stops for prayer times, passengers joining/leaving, and a food break at a roadside ND-tiep (grilled chicken and rice stall) somewhere around Louga.
-Bag goes in the boot or on the roof rack.
+What to expect: Cramped but functional, and good conversation if you have French.
+Stops for prayer times, passengers coming and going, and a food break at a roadside nd'tiep (grilled chicken and rice) stall somewhere near Louga.
+Your bag goes in the boot or on the roof rack.

 Dem Dikk coach

-Senegal's national coach operator runs a Dakar–Saint-Louis service from Gare Routière de Pompiers (Baux Maraîchers).
-More comfortable than sept-place with assigned seats.
+Senegal's national coach operator runs a Dakar–Saint-Louis service from Gare Routière de Pompiers (Baux Maraîchers) — more comfortable than a sept-place, with assigned seats.

 Duration: 5.5–6.5 hours (more stops than a sept-place).